Governance

 Dr Evelyn Yap OAM Partner, Benson Radiology

+Dr Evelyn Yap is a Partner at Benson Radiology, Senior Staff Consultant at The Queen Elizabeth Hospital and Senior Visiting Medical Specialist at BreastScreen SA.
+She was recognised in the Australia Day Honours List 2023 and received the Medal of the Order (Order of Australia Award) for service to the community and medicine.
 Evelyn first arrived in Adelaide as a secondary school student and has subsequently called Adelaide home for more than 30 years.
 She is actively involved in a range of professional, charitable and community organisations.
-She is the current President of the Australia Malaysia Business Council SA, Board member of the Australian Migrant Resource Centre, Board Member of the Adelaide Festival Centre Foundation and is on the Advisory Board of CLCN.
+She has been appointed as a Trustee for the Adelaide Festival Centre Trust and is a current Board member of the Australian Migrant Resource Centre, President of the Australia Malaysia Business Council SA and is on the Advisory Board of CLCN.
 She was previous Trustee of the ACMASA Foundation from 2014- 2021.
 Evelyn is part of the SAHMRI PEP committee and committee member and former President of the Australian Chinese Medical Association SA and Malaysia Club of SA.
 She received the women of distinction award from Asia Pacific Business Council for women in 2019 and was a nominee for the South Australia Women’s Honour Roll in 2011 and has assisted as the MC of the inaugural Chinatown Lunar New Year Street Party.
 Evelyn is a dual qualified medical specialist, a Fellow of the Royal Australian and New Zealand College of Radiologists (RANZCR) and a Fellow of the Australasian Association of Nuclear Medicine Specialist.
 She was the convenor of the 1300 delegate RANZCR Annual Scientific meeting in 2015.
 She is a current examiner for the fellowship exit exams and an assessor of the overseas qualified medical specialists for RANZCR.

 Ms Eugenia Tsoulis, OAM Life Member, AMRC